TeachBooks/mirror_mude_book/book/fvm/advection.md

 ### Discretization

-The integral equations may now be discretized over each finite volumes with the "unkown" at the center, $\phi_i$, and with dimensions $\Delta x$ and $\Delta y$.
+The integral equations may now be discretized over each finite volumes with the "unknown" at the center, $\phi_i$, and with dimensions $\Delta x$ and $\Delta y$.
 Although at the moment only the $x$-axis is considered, $\Delta y$ is needed to compute the flux on the East and West faces of each volume.

 For the first term: velocity $\phi$ is constant over the domain, the integral is applied over the finite volume $i$ and a forward Euler scheme is applied with time-step $\Delta t$: